grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "OK, ya, that makes sense," said Cassandra, picturing the sound waves bouncing off the boat in her head.

-[//]: # (----- EDIT REVIEWED TO HERE -----)

 Hemi smiled.
 "Miss Cassandra, you may have a career ahead of you.
-Keep practicing until we surface and start the diesels later tonight.
+Keep practicing until we surface and we start the diesels later tonight.
 You will not be able to hear anything after that."

 "OK Hemi.
 Thanks."